"An easy to use set of teaching methods for Teachers and Parents of Dyslexics that are appropriate for a Dyslexic's learning difference."

 I found out my daughter was dyslexic when she was in grade two back in the 1980's.
 I thought the school would have a teaching program to sort out her learning issues but became very concerned when they told me there was nothing in their special needs programs to help her.
 I consequently learned my two boys were also dyslexic.
 Determined, I started to research everywhere for solutions.
 We moved to the city close to universities which helped me learn about cutting edge teaching belief systems for dyslexics and a private school that worked exclusively with dyslexics.
 I found my way to begin understanding my children's learning difference that has become my passion today.
 Two of my children began to thrive at school graduating with high grade point averages on the honor roll and my youngest who hated school eventually passed grade twelve with a 3.2.
 They are all avid readers as adults.

 My goal as the parent of 3 dyslexic children is to bring simple, inexpensive and effective teaching methods and accommodations to parents and teachers who don't have dyslexia special needs programs in their children's schools or the availability of a dyslexia school in their area or the money to enroll them in these schools.
+Over the years I've received many letters from grateful parents of dyslexic students and dyslexic students who have go on to do well in colleges and universities.
 They thank me for the tools we provided which gave them what I call "the key" to understanding the mystery of letters. written language, numerals, arithmetic, sequences and their need for finding "the big picture" in everything.

 My ideas come from:

 Two years attending the University of Victoria education faculty, especially a course on developmental psychology by Chuck Galloway, a truly enlightened man.